jaydengong17/jaydengong17.github.io/_posts/2024-05-01-Prime-Algs.md

 In the Sieve of Eratosthenes,
 it takes all the multiples and marks them down.
 In my algorithm,
-it takes all the multiples amd marks them down sequentially.
+it takes all the multiples and marks them down sequentially.

 Basically, the difference is that in the Sieve of Eratosthenes,